When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 - If the weather is uncertain plan routes near shelter huts

-- Take rain poncho with you even though the weather forecast looks good
+- Take a rain poncho with you even though the weather forecast looks good

 - In higher parts, the rain will slow down your walking speed because extra attention is needed for slippery rocks

-- In summer you may decide to start your hike very early for less chance of the rain
+- In summer you may decide to start your hike very early to minimize the risk of rain or storm

-- It's nice to have warm tea on rainy days
+- It's nice to have warm tea in a thermos flask

-- Good hiking shoes.
+- Have good hiking boots.
 I wear Lowa boots and I wrote about them here

 We take a tiny commission from purchases that enables us to spend more time creating better content free of charge